dart-lang/test/pkgs/test/doc/configuration.md

 ### `suite_load_timeout`

 This field indicates how much time the test runner should allow for compiling and loading a test suite before it considers that suite to have failed.
-It has three possible formats:
+It has two possible formats:

 * The string "none" indicates that suites should never time out.